sncf-connect-tech/flutter_eco_mode/README.md

 # flutter_eco_mode

 A Flutter plugin to help implementing custom eco-friendly mode in your mobile app.

-This plugin will tell you if a device is a low-end device or not according to our recommendations.
+According to our recommendations, the plugin determine if a device is:
+* a low-end device
+* in a battery eco mode

-It will also give you brut data to allow you to implement your own rules for your app.
+**It will also give you your own rules for your app.**

 This plugin is still in reflexion and development.
 And will only be available for Android and iOS at the moment.